victorjonsson/Arlima/readme.txt

 == Changelog ==

+= 2.7 =

+- New feature: "Quick Edit — Edit articles in front-end".
+It's now possible to edit the title and body text of your articles directly on your front page.
+- Improved article form in the list manager, connecting articles to posts or external URL´s have been given a new interface.
+- Fixed bug that made it impossible to add watermarks to images using "Scissors Continued" when having image versions containing hyphens.
+- Fixed bug in jQuery hot keys

 = 2.6.23 =

-- Important bug fix that sometimes made the list manager crash
+- Important bug fix that sometimes made the list manager crash.

 = 2.6.22 =

 - Fixed bug that made it hard to add child articles in the list manager when having several lists open at once.
 - Fixed bug that sometimes caused articles to generate the wrong image version.
-- Fixed bug that sometimes prevented the article from updating url and title
+- Fixed bug that sometimes prevented the article from updating url and title.
 - Fixed bug that prevented Arlima from expiring the list cache if using a custom implementation of Arlima_CacheManager.
-- Added action "arlima_register_format" to hook into when using any of the arlima_register/deregister functions.
+- Added action "arlima_register_format" that you can hook into when using any of the arlima_register/deregister functions.
 - General improvements.